forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 ## Install the Code Builder Managed Package

 Salesforce Code Builder is a second-generation (2GP) managed package that you can install in any supported Salesforce org edition.
-Before you install, make sure you have enabled **Unlocked Packages and Second-Generation Managed Packages** in your Dev Hub.

 1. Click the install [link](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000HddeKUAR)
 2. Click **Get It Now**.